brekkanegg/openroleplay.ai/README.md

 ## Features

-- Chat with your favorite characters
+- Chat with your favorite AI models and characters
-- Customizable rate limit
+- Customize your characters and personas
 - Full chat history

 ## Supported Models